GStreamer/gstreamer/sdk-legal-information.md

 #### Can I / must I distribute the SDK along with my application?

 You surely can.
 All software is Free/Open Source software, and can be distributed freely.
 You are not **required** to distribute it.
 Only, be reminded that one of the conditions for you to use software under certain licenses to make a work containing such software, is that you also distribute the complete source code of the original code (or of the modified code, if you have modified it).
 There are alternative ways to comply with this obligation, some of them do not require any actual distribution of source code, but since the SDK contains the entire source code, you might want to include it (or the directories containing the source code) with your application as a safe way to comply with this requirement of the license.

 #### What happens when I modify the GStreamer SDK's source code?

 You are invited to do so, as the licenses (unless you are dealing with proprietary bits, but in that case you will not find the corresponding source code) so permit.
 Be reminded though that in that case you need to also provide the complete corresponding source code (and to preserve the same license, of course).
 You might also consider to push your modifications upstream, so that they are merged into the main branch of development if they are worth it and will be maintained by the GStreamer project and not by you individually.
-We invite you not to fork the code, if at all possible.
+We invite you not to fork the code, if at all possible.  he Cerbero build system has a "bundle-source" command that can help you create a source bundle containing all of the complete corresponding machine readable source code that you are required to provide.

 #### How does licensing relate to software patents?
 What about software patents in general?